futureversecom/sylo-ethereum-contracts/docs/overview.md

 incentivizes them to invest in throughput and uptime improvements, so that they can claim tickets as soon as possible, and earn more from the work that they do.

-## The Seekers ###########################################
+## The Seekers

 In order to run a SYLO node, the user must own a Seeker.
 This requirement stems from the gamification of the network - the Seeker personifies the Node.
 The user can "activate their Seeker" by associating it with a Node, allowing that Seeker to provide communications services and receive rewards.

 In general, the user's wallet that contains the Seeker, and the user's wallet that runs the Node, will not be the same, because the user will not want to give their main wallet's key to the Node.

 To address this limitation, a Node's wallet can claim indirect ownership of the Seeker by providing a proof of association.
 This proof is signed by the Seeker's wallet, and attests that the Node is allowed to use that Seeker to run.
 This fact is stored in the node's registry.

 It is expected that users will trade/transfer ownership of the Seeker that is being used to run a Node before revoking the link between the Seeker and the Node in the Node's registry entry.
 This cannot easily be prevented because Seeker trades/transfers are initiated by the Seeker wallet, while registry edits are made by the Node's wallet, which does not know of the transfer when it happens.

-As a result, the Node is only required to have a Seeker in the registry when it joins an epoch, after which the Node can continue to participate during that epoch even after that Seeker has been transfered to another wallet.
-This ensures that:
+As a result, the Node is only required to have a Seeker in the registry when it joins an epoch, after which the Node can continue to participate during that epoch even after that Seeker has been transferred to another wallet.
+This ensures
+that:

-1) The node can continue to claim rewards on work performed during the epoch, giving it an incentive to continue performing the service rather than leaving some relays unfulfilled.
+1. The node can continue to claim rewards on work performed during the epoch, giving it an incentive to continue performing the service rather than leaving some relays unfulfilled.
-2) The stake directory is static for the duration of the epoch, so that each receiver maps to the same node for the entire epoch.
+2. The stake directory is static for the duration of the epoch, so that each receiver maps to the same node for the entire epoch.
 However, the Node will be unable to join the following epoch until it registers another Seeker.

 ## Future Work

 ### Stake Redistribution

 To further incentivize the performance of Nodes, a stake redistribution mechanism will be introduced that punishes Nodes for failing to deliver event relays.

 Nodes that perform relay accumulate evidence of completing those relays, in the form of cryptographically signed "receipts" from sending peers, which they keep until the end of the epoch.
 These "receipts" can submitted to the blockchain as proof of servicing relay requests.
 The number of receipts that must be submitted will be proportional to the total stake against the Node, as more stake indicates that the Node should be receiving more traffic.
 Failing to submit sufficient evidence will result in the Node's stake being redistributed to other high performing Nodes.

 This mechanism is still a work in progress and will not be implemented for phase two as the network traffic will not involve real users.

 ### Channels

 Economic incentives should generally prevent any one Node from offering a substandard relay service.
 However, in the case that a user wishes to switch service providers, the user can set an on-chain integer value known as a `channel`.
 Senders can retrieve the `channel` value for a user, and include that value when computing the hash used in the [scanning process](#scanning-process).
 The default channel value would be 0, but any non-zero value would result in a different Node being returned from the scan output.